-- 5.12.3 If a closed session includes attendance by teleconference, the Councillor/s attending by teleconference must maintain confidentiality by ensuring no other person can hear their conversation. - 5.12.4 To take a matter into a closed session, the Local Government must first pass a resolution to do so. - 5.12.5 In the interests of accountability and transparency, the Local Government must specify the nature of the matter to be discussed and the reasoning of the Councillors for going into closed session. - 5.12.6 If the matter is known in advance, the agenda should clearly identify that the matter will be considered in closed session and state the topic to be discussed and a brief explanation of why it is deemed necessary to take the issue into closed session. - 5.12.7 The minutes of a Local Government must detail the matter discussed and reasoning for discussing the matter in closed session.
-The Local Government must also ensure that it complies with the statutory obligations associated with recording of passed resolutions. - 5.12.8 Where a procedural motion, "that the Council resolve to close the meeting to the public for the purpose of ......" is passed, all members of the public must leave and not re-enter the room where the meeting is being held until a procedural motion "that the Council meeting resume in open session" is passed. - 5.12.9 A resolution (other than a procedural motion) of the Local Government or committee cannot be made in a closed meeting.
+- 5.12.3 If a closed session includes attendance by teleconference, the Councillor/s attending by teleconference must maintain confidentiality by ensuring no other person can hear their conversation while in the closed meeting (a failure to do so could be a contravention of section 171(3) of the LGA. - 5.12.4 To take a matter into a closed session, the Local Government must first pass a resolution to do so. - 5.12.5 In the interests of accountability and transparency, the Local Government must specify the nature of the matter to be discussed and the reasoning of the Councillors for going into closed session. - 5.12.6 If the matter is known in advance, the agenda should clearly identify that the matter will be considered in closed session and state the topic to be discussed and a brief explanation of why it is deemed necessary to take the issue into closed session. - 5.12.7 The minutes of a Local Government must detail the matter discussed and reasoning for discussing the matter in closed session.
+The Local Government must also ensure that it complies with the statutory obligations associated with recording of passed resolutions. - 5.12.8 Where a procedural motion, "that the Council resolve to close the meeting to the public for the purpose of" is passed, all members of the public must leave and not re-enter the room where the meeting is being held until a procedural motion "that the Council meeting resume in open session" is passed.
+Any livestreaming or recording of the meeting is paused. - 5.12.9 A resolution (other than a procedural motion) of the Local Government or committee cannot be made in a closed meeting.